If I move to another state with my child, where do I file a custody and visitation petition?

 Jurisdiction in a custody and visitation matter is a complicated topic that reasonable attorneys may argue over.
 When you have an unreasonable attorney on the other side, it gets pretty rough.
 If you are trying to get New York to relinquish jurisdiction of a custody and jurisdiction matter, call The Militello Law Firm.
 We have successfully convinced New York Courts to relinquish jurisdiction in the past, and we can help you.

-During our initial consultation, I will discuss your case with you, and we can begin to develop a strategy for how you are going to move with your kids.
+During our initial consultation, we will discuss your case with you, and we can begin to develop a strategy for how you are going to move with your kids.
 Initial consultations are not free, but they are valuable.
 Please contact us to schedule a meeting.
 We charge a flat rate for initial consultations so that we can meet, discuss your case, and talk about a strategy.
 (585) 485-0025